top of page

 4. Kippahs and Tallit

-It is customary for men to wear a kippah (a skullcap) to signify respect and reverence throughout the ceremony.
-Providing a basket of kippahs at the altar for the male guests can add a meaningful touch.
-Additionally, if the couple wishes to follow tradition, having a tallit (a prayer shawl) can enhance the spiritual atmosphere of the ceremony.
+It is customary for men to wear a kippah (a skullcap) to signify respect during the ceremony.
+Providing a basket of kippahs at the altar for male guests adds a meaningful touch.
+Additionally, if the couple wishes to honor tradition, having a tallit (a prayer shawl) enhances the spiritual atmosphere of the ceremony.

 A couple embraces under a floral-decorated chuppah, wrapped in a colorful patterned shawl.
 The setting is bright and elegant.